3 Steps to Smart Delegation [Time Management Series]

 To further expand this topic, there’s a really good book in this subject I usually recommend whenever I talk about the subject, it is called ‘Life Leverage’ by Rob Moore, check it out.

 This is part of a series of soft skills material I wanted to share for a long time.
-I believe, now is the time, more than ever, to work not only on our technical skills but, if not the most, in our soft skill too, to help us deal with difficult times we are currently living in.
+I believe, now is the time, more than ever, to work not only on our technical skills but, if not the most, on our soft skills too, to help us deal with the difficult times we are currently living in.